 We call this self-efficacy.

-And if you can get your clients to reach that point, it’s a win-win situation, for sure.
+And if you can get your clients to reach that point.

 Motivations that come from within every individual client are the strongest there are.